aidanjohnson/dt7816/README.md

    **Debug LEDs**

-   The LEDs on the board below the debug pins will light up to indicate whether the channels are being read and recorded (written).
+   The LEDs (LEDx) on the board below the debug pins will light up to indicate whether the channels are being read and recorded (written).
-   * 8 in total
+   * 8 LEDs in total.
-   * LED ON (1) := CHANNEL is READING/WRITING (R/W)
+   * LEDx ON (1) := channel (AINx) is currently reading/writing (R/W) the input.

    **Indicator LED Locations**